How do we describe acid and base strength and calculate the pH of solutions?

 What this dot point is asking

-You must use the Bronsted-Lowry model, identify conjugate pairs, distinguish strength from concentration, and carry out pH calculations.
+TASC expects you to apply the Bronsted-Lowry model, identify conjugate pairs, separate strength from concentration, and carry out pH, pOH and calculations for strong acids and bases.

 The Bronsted-Lowry model

-A Bronsted-Lowry acid donates a proton (); a base accepts one.
-When an acid donates a proton it forms its conjugate base, and when a base accepts one it forms its conjugate acid.
-The two species differ by a single proton.
+A Bronsted-Lowry acid donates a proton; a base accepts one.
+When an acid donates a proton it forms its conjugate base, and when a base accepts a proton it forms its conjugate acid.
+The two members of a conjugate pair differ by exactly one .

-For example, in , HCl is the acid and is its conjugate base; water is the base and is its conjugate acid.
-Substances like water that can act as either acid or base are amphiprotic.
+For , is the acid and its conjugate base; water is the base and its conjugate acid.
+Species like water that can act as either acid or base are amphiprotic.

-- A strong acid (such as HCl, or ) ionises essentially completely, so we use a single arrow.
+- A strong acid (, , ) ionises essentially completely, so we write a single arrow.

-- A weak acid (such as ethanoic acid, ) ionises only partly and sits at equilibrium, so we use the reversible arrow .
+- A weak acid (ethanoic acid ) ionises only partly and sits at equilibrium, so we write .

 Concentration is how many moles of acid are dissolved per litre.
 A solution can be dilute but strong, or concentrated but weak.
-Keep the two ideas separate.
+Keep the two ideas separate; this distinction is a perennial exam discriminator.

 Water ionises slightly: .